mareenp/multiple-contrast-count/README.md

 MCT_Count_power_4groups.xlsx \
 An Excel file including the simulation results for the global power for 4 groups.

+MCT_Count_typeI_TIM-HF2.xlsx \
+An Excel file including the simulation results for the type-I error for 4 groups for simulation settings referring count outcome of TIM-HF2 trial.

 \Results_Plots \
 A folder including .png-files with the plotted simulation results.